 Our Methodology

 Because digital nomads cluster in high-end neighborhoods, we based our estimate on the average cost of a one-bedroom apartment in the city center.
-Airbnb price data is taken from AirDNA and Budget Your Trip, while rent and expense figures are sourced from Numbeo.
+Airbnb price data is taken from AirDNA, while rent and expense figures are sourced from Numbeo.

 Cities in Latin America Ranked by Cost of Living